GoldenbergLab/r-project-template/README.md

 ### Clone the repository to your local machine

-To connect the analysis repository (folder) from GitHub (aka the internet) to your own computer, please go to the green `Code` button with a dropdown menu and do one of two things:
+To connect (or clone) the analysis repository from GitHub (aka the internet) to your own computer, please go to the green `Code` button with a dropdown menu and do one of two things:

 1. Open with [GitHub Desktop](https://desktop.github.com/) (for those with less coding experience)
 - Please download GitHub desktop using the link above